 by Uwe Wieckenberg

 For complex problems like the one outlined above, there can logically be no simple solution.
-In the following I would like to outline the basics of how a technical or vocational school can deal with this problem.
+The following are some considerations on how to approach the issue of digitisation in TVET.

 Schools usually work in the field of formal education and are therefore bound by the requirements of the respective curricula.
 These curricula represent to a certain extent the minimum standard, but can be supplemented of course.
 One of these “additional subjects” - if this is not already defined in the curriculum – might be a comprehensive training in computer and internet skills and competencies.